/ Isle of Wight School Trip Activities / Museums / Dinosaur Isle

 As well as every child's highlight of handling coprolites (dino poo!) they will engage with materials teaching about the formation of fossils, rock cycles and coastal erosion.

-Then it's off to the nearby beach to scour for fossils under the watchful eye of an experienced paleontologist.
+Then it's off to the nearby beach, part of the Isle of Wight UNESCO World Biosphere Reserve, to scour for fossils under the watchful eye of an experienced paleontologist.

 Dinosaur Isle is great for all ages, but perhaps a little overwhelming for the very youngest visitors